TREASURIES-Yields fall as low inflation outlook hints at dovish Fed

 By Sam Forgione

-Analysts said yields fell across the board on Wednesday given views of low inflation, including a slide in Brent crude oil prices to new 11-year lows.
-Three-year yields, which are among those considered most vulnerable to Fed rate hikes, hit a more than three-week low of 1.239 percent.
-Benchmark 10-year yields hit a session low of 2.168 percent.
+Analysts said yields fell across the board on Wednesday given views of low inflation, including a slide in oil prices to new 11-year lows.
+Three-year yields, which are among those considered most vulnerable to Fed rate hikes, hit a more than three-week low of 1.253 percent.
+Benchmark 10-year yields hit a session low of 2.177 percent.

-“The Fed needs to see some realized inflation, and inflation expectations pick up, before they can materially tighten monetary policy,” said Ian Lyngen, senior government bond strategist at CRT Capital in Stamford, Connecticut.

-Minutes of the Fed’s December meeting released Wednesday showed that Fed policymakers decided to raise interest rates last month after almost all of them gained confidence inflation was poised to rise, but some voiced worries inflation could get stuck at dangerously low levels.
+“Reality suggests that inflation is not going to pick up quick enough for the Fed to hike four times in 2016,” said George Goncalves, head of U.S. rates strategy at Nomura Securities International in New York.

 U.S. 30-year yields, which are sensitive to inflation expectations, hit their lowest level in over a week of 2.934 percent.
 Yields move inversely to prices.
 Those bonds tends to perform well when inflation expectations are low since inflation erodes their interest payouts.